compare

 | Do multiple teams share ownership? | Add governance and workflow isolation requirements | Prioritize platform consistency and role clarity |

-MailSlurp-specific evaluation paths
+MailSlurp-specific planning paths

 Practical next steps